groupdocs-merger/GroupDocs.Merger-Products/english/merger/net/combine/xlsm.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-excel-o"
+        - icon: "far fa-file-excel"
           title: "About XLSM File Format"
           content: |
-            XLAM is an Macro-Enabled Add-In file that is used to add new functions to spreadsheets.
-An Add-In is a supplemental program that runs additional code and provides additional functionality for spreadsheets.
-XLAM files are stored with the .xlam extension.
-XLAM files are XML-based files similar to XLSM and XLSX file formats and are saved with ZIP compression to reduce the overall file size.
+            Files with XLSM extension is a type of Spreasheet files that support Macros.
+From application point of view, a Macro is set of instructions that are used for automating processes.
+A macro is used to record the steps that are performed repeatedly and facilitates performing the actions by running the macro again.
+Macros are programmed with Microsoft's Visual Basic for Applications (VBA) from within the Excel Workbook using the Visual Basic Editor and can be run/debug directly from there.

           link: "https://docs.fileformat.com/spreadsheet/xlsm/"